 ECB Default Judgment in NYC: How to Vacate, What It Costs, and Why 48% of Contractors Get One

-Nearly half of all respondents summoned to appear before the Office of Administrative Trials and Hearings (OATH) - formerly the Environmental Control Board (ECB) - never show up.
-The result is a default judgment: the maximum allowable penalty is imposed automatically, interest begins accruing immediately, and the debt becomes a lien on the property.
-For contractors, a single default judgment can mean $10,000 or more in penalties for a violation that might have been dismissed or reduced to a few hundred dollars if someone had simply appeared at the hearing.
+Nearly half of all respondents summoned to appear before the Office of Administrative Trials and Hearings (OATH), formerly the Environmental Control Board (ECB), never show up.
+The result is a default judgment: typically the maximum allowable penalty for the violation class, with interest accruing immediately and the debt becoming a lien on the property.
+For contractors, a single default judgment can mean $10,000 or more in penalties for a violation that might have been dismissed or reduced if someone had simply appeared at the hearing.1

 How a Default Judgment Happens